mswjs/msw/README.md

 <h1 align="center">MSW</h1>

-<p align="center">MSW (<i>Mock Service Worker</i>) is a library for mocking requests to actual production URI.</p>
+<p align="center">MSW (<i>Mock Service Worker</i>) is an API mocking library that operates by intercepting production requests.</p>

 ## Features

 - **Server-less**.
 Doesn't establish any servers, operates entirely in a browser;
 - **Deviation-free**.
-Request the very same resources (urls) you would in production, and let MSW _intercept_ them and mock their responses;
+Intercepts production URI requests from your page and mocks their responses;
 - **Mocking as a tool**.
 Enable/disable/change mocking logic on runtime instantly without any compilations or rebuilds.
 Control the MSW lifecycle from your browser's DevTools;
 - **Essentials**.
 Mock status codes, headers, delay responses, and create custom response mocking functions.

 ## Motivation

-There are several points that I find annoying when conducting API mocking with any solution I've found:
+Conventional API mocking suffers from the following pain-points:

-- Often relies on a separate mocking server which you need to run and maintain;
+- Relies on a dedicated mocking server which you need to run and maintain;
-- Doesn't really mock requests, rather _replaces_ their urls to point to a mocking server, instead of a real server;
+- There is no actual mocking in place: instead you _replace_ requests' urls to point to the mocking server that _seemingly_ behaves as the production one;
-- Brings extra dependencies to your application, instead of being a simple dependency-free development tool.
+- Brings extra dependencies to your application where it should have been a plain development tool.

-This library annihilates those problems, as it takes an entirely different approach to the client-side API mocking.
+MSW is immune to all of the above, as it's mocking principle doesn't revolve around servers.

 ## Explanation